nasa-jpl/autoRIFT/README.md

 * the current version can be installed with the ISCE software (that supports both Cartesian and radar coordinates) or as a standalone Python module (Cartesian coordinates only)
 * when used in combination with the Geogrid Python module (https://github.com/leiyangleon/Geogrid), autoRIFT can be used for feature tracking between image pair over a grid defined in an arbitrary geographic Cartesian (northing/easting) coordinate projection
 * when the grid is provided in geographic Cartesian (northing/easting) coordinates, outputs are returned in geocoded GeoTIFF image file format with the same EPSG projection code as input search grid
-* **[NEW]** For feature tracking of optical images, the program now supports fetching optical images (Landsat-8 GeoTIFF and Sentinel-2 COG formats are included) as well as other inputs (e.g. DEM, slope, etc; all in GeoTIFF format) from either local machine or URL links.
-For feature tracking of radar images, the program now supports fetching auxilliary inputs (e.g. DEM, slope, etc; all in GeoTIFF format) from either local machine or URL links.
+* **[NEW]** For feature tracking of optical images, the program now supports fetching optical images (Landsat-8 GeoTIFF and Sentinel-2 COG formats are included) as well as other inputs (e.g. DEM, slope, etc; all in GeoTIFF format) from either local machine or remotely using [GDAL virtual file systems](https://gdal.org/user/virtual_file_systems.html) (e.g., `/vsicurl/https://...`).
+For feature tracking of radar images, the program now supports fetching auxiliary inputs (e.g. DEM, slope, etc; all in GeoTIFF format) from either local machine or remotely.
 See the changes on the Geogrid [commands](https://github.com/leiyangleon/Geogrid).
-When using the autoRIFT commands below, users need to append a url flag: "-urlflag 1" for using URL links, and "-urlflag 0" (default; can be omitted) for using files on local machine.
 * **[NEW]** parallel computing has been added for Normalized Cross-Correlation (NCC).
 When using the autoRIFT commands below, users need to append a multiprocessing flag: "-mpflag $num" with "$num" being the number of threads used; if not specified, the single-core version is used.

 ## 4. Possible Future Development